Yidne21/alx-backend/0x01-caching/README.md

 # 0x01.
 Caching
 This directory contains different tasks to demonsrate how caching is implemented in the backend of our system.
+- **Caching** is the term for storing reusable responses in order to make subsequent requests faster.
 ## Resources
 Read or watch: